AleMorales9011/ForgeWare/src/00-Basic Scripting.md

 ![Image](images/side-view-man-living-as-digital-nomad.jpg)

-# Automating the creation of users, permissions, directories, and groups with Bash
+# User Management Automation

-20 minutes
+40 minutes

 As we said before the main goal of DevOps is to `ship code faster` and efficiently.

 However for that to happen first software companies would likely need to create groups, directories, and users for new employees.
 A company might do this with Linux in a scenario where they are using a `self-hosted deployment` model.
-Some companies might choose a `self-hosted` model where they install and manage the SaaS application on their own Linux servers.

 In this self-hosted scenario, the company would need to create user accounts on the `Linux server` for each new employee.
 These accounts would grant them access to the specific resources and applications they need to do their jobs.